compas-dev/compas_xr_unity_assembly/README.md

 ![Screenshot 2024-03-04 at 17 41 41](https://github.com/gramaziokohler/compas_xr_unity/assets/146987499/2be88dcf-7e32-41ad-8965-3815a1b0ed7b)

-    ###Note - it is possible to build for iOS from a Windows computer, but the resulting folder needs to go through a MacBook with Xcode in order to be installed or distributed on an iOS device.
+   ### Note - it is possible to build for iOS from a Windows computer, but the resulting folder needs to go through a MacBook with Xcode in order to be installed or distributed on an iOS device.

-              - ideally one would Build or Build and Run the project from a MacBook that has Xcode installed.
+   - Ideally one would Build or Build and Run the project from a MacBook that has Xcode installed.
    - In File > Build Settings click on Build and select a folder location on your drive for the build.
 Ideally you should create a folder called Builds and within it, individual files for each build.

 ![Screenshot 2024-03-04 at 18 35 23](https://github.com/gramaziokohler/compas_xr_unity/assets/146987499/b6eab44a-526d-4875-9f99-1410c9d613ec)